livecode/livecode/docs/contributing_to_docs.md

 You should see a link to the recently pushed branch, and an invitation to submit a pull request.
 Click this.

-Ensure the base fork is livecode/livecode, and the base is community-docs.
+Ensure the base fork is livecode/livecode, and the base is develop.

 Click create pull request.